joanabranco/joanabranco/README.md

  🦋 I did a summer internship in July 2022 at ITSector.

- ✨ I love all related to arts and crafty stuff.
+ ✨ I love all about arts and crafty stuff.

 👩‍💻 You can find my university projects [here](https://github.com/joanabranco/uminho-projects).